-The ECA monitors the mixed air temperature, return air temperature, minimum position setpoint (local or remote), power exhaust setpoint, CO_2 setpoint, CO_2 , and ambient dry bulb/ enthalpy sensor or comparative humidity (return air humidity against ambient humidity) sensors, if selected, to control dampers to an accuracy of ± 5 percent of stroke.
+The ECA monitors the mixed air temperature, return air temperature, minimum position setpoint (local or remote), power exhaust setpoint, CO2 setpoint, CO2, and ambient dry bulb/ enthalpy sensor or comparative humidity (return air humidity against ambient humidity) sensors, if selected, to control dampers to an accuracy of

+±5 percent of stroke.
 The actuator is spring returned to the closed position any time that power is lost to the unit.
 It is capable of delivering up to 25 in·lb of torque and is powered by 24 Vac.

-RTCI-ReliaTeITM Trane Communication Interface (Optional)
+RTCI-ReliaTelTM Trane Communication Interface (Optional)

-This module is used when the application calls for an ICS $^{\text{TM}}$ building management type control system.
+This module is used when the application calls for an ICSTM building management type control system.
 It allows the control and monitoring of the system through an ICS panel.
-The module can be ordered from the factory or ordered as a kit to be field installed.
+The module can be ordered as a kit to be field installed.
 Follow the installation instruction that ships with each kit when field installation is necessary.